ylkwd/OO-Language-Comparison/Procedural_programming.md

  * Tends to emphasize implementing solutions in a linear fashion.

 ## Does Java support Procedural programming?
-No. Java is a pure Object-Oriented programming, where all computations are carried out using object, which is component of a program that knows how to perform certain actions and how to interact with other elements of the program.
+**No**.
+Java is a pure Object-Oriented programming, where all computations are carried out using object, which is component of a program that knows how to perform certain actions and how to interact with other elements of the program.
 Method and variable have to reside in Class.
 Procedures and data are all bundling into Object in OOP.

 A simple print statement shows below: